mxagar/jekyll_web_guide/html_css_bootstrap_guide.md

 - Bootstrap automates style elements.
 - If we have a dynamic page, we're going to need a database (SQL).
 - The programming and handling of the different elements is done with Javascript; however, we can use a web framework, like Flask, which allows programming the behavior in python.
+- As we write our page HTML, CSS, etc., if we refresh the main HTML page we should see the changes.

 ## Basic HTML File Structure